More information

 In the Reporters Without Borders ranking, Poland has fallen from 18th place (in 2015) to 66th (in 2022) in terms of media freedom in just a few years.
 According to the authors of the 2021 report A New Deal for Journalism (Forum on Information & Democracy), independent journalism faces several threats - a financial crisis, declining public trust, and resurgent authoritarian governments.
 In the case of Poland after 2015, the media market has been largely politicized and centralized, and there has been a lack of opportunities for the exchange of experience and knowledge between independent media (both national and local).

-We mainly targeted our project at journalists.
-From the evaluation, we found out that the participants had the opportunity to structure their existing knowledge.
-In addition, the tools shown to them were familiar, but they discovered new methods of using them.
-They also emphasized the importance of teamwork in a diverse group.
+The project was mainly targeted at journalists who had the opportunity to structure their existing knowledge.
+The evaluation, showed that the participants discovered new methods of using the tools which they had been using before and they emphasized the importance of teamwork in a diverse group.